-Bring your family and friends, a rug and a picnic and enjoy a spectacular evening with The Australian Ballet.
+Bring your family and friends, a rug and a picnic (try these gourmet hampers) and enjoy a spectacular evening with The Australian Ballet.

 When the music started, 1,000’s of people spontaneously fell silent and were transported to another place through dance.Ballet Under the Stars 2016 audience member